 The Historic Preservation Certificate program requires the completion of 9 credits – one 3 credit required course and 6 credits of elective courses.
 It is recommended that students begin with the required course and then take the elective courses in whatever order they wish.

-Historic Preservation Certificate students take the same courses as students in the Design Studies degree programs.
+Historic Preservation Certificate students take the same courses as students in the Master of Design Studies in Historic Preservation program.

 Required Course / 3 Credits